Alex and The Mad World

 Soon, there was banging on the door.
 I told everyone to go down to the basement.
 Once there, I locked the door.
 I then turned on the TV.
 The screen of the news story was tilted.
 The camera was on the ground.
 The city probably totally oblivious to it.
 I could see police convoys going through the streets.

 Julia looked at me.
 Her eyes had never been so focused.
 As if she were visualizing an entire plan.
 “We need to get out of here,” she finally said, “We can’t live down here forever.
 Sooner or later the whole city will be infiltrated with monsters and escape will be impossible.”

 When had Julia become so calculating I silently wondered.
 “What do you think we should do?”
 I asked.

 “I think we should gather everything we can carry and head towards the woods,” she said,. “ you should have the tent,” she continued.
 “I counted our food supply and it seems we have enough for seventeen days.”

 “Good, maybe we will leave before we run out of supplies.” asked Felix.

 “That is the plan,” said Julia.
 I agreed I told everyone “Let’s get some rest we have a busy day tomorrow.”
 It was funny how things can change so fast, they probably put up quarantine zones everywhere in the city to check everyone if they had the virus.
 But the goal now was to keep everyone safe until help arrives.
 If anyone arrives.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Jordan EsperanzaWrite a Review